 I don’t know about you, but the first time I heard this verse (and several times they’re after) it struck fear into my heart.
 Would I be one of those people?
 When I died would Jesus tell me to depart from him?
 That he never knew me?
 Would I not be good enough?
 Would I not have done enough?
 Would I have sinned just one too many times?

-However, let’s look at the passage in the context:
+However, let’s look at the?passage?in the context:

 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
-On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’
-And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness.’”
+On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?
+And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness.'”
 (Matthew 7:21-23)

 Notice how it changes things?
 Gives it a whole new meaning when you see the verses that come before or after.
-The will of the Father is for us to believe on the Son.
+The will of the Father is for us to believe in the Son.
 To place our faith in Jesus.
 In what he completed on the cross.
 (John 6:40) If you notice, the people Jesus is talking about came to him and told him about all the good things they did for him and in his name.
 They added on their good works and trusted them to get them to heaven instead of Jesus.
-They didn’t have full and complete trust in what Jesus did for them and were still trying to earn their way there.
-They were looking at they’re own ability instead of God’s ability, just like the Israelites.
+They didn’t have complete trust in what Jesus did for them and were still trying to earn their way there.
+They were looking at their own ability instead of God’s ability, just like the Israelites.

 It’s such an easy and simple thing that we have to do.
 God made it so easy for us.
 Salvation is a gift, not a reward.
 It’s not something you need to work for and earn.
 God wants to save you.
 All he requires from us is to have faith in him and what he’s done for us.
 Jesus says we just need to have faith even as small as a mustard seed.
 (Matthew 17:20)

 Yet we make it so complicated.
 I know I still struggle everyday with times where I feel like I need to make sure I’m good enough.
-But we have to step out in faith – in confidence and trust in what Jesus did for us.
+But we have to step out in faith, in confidence, and trust in what Jesus did for us.
 To let go of our pride.
 To stop trusting our own ability or performance to get us there.
 There is nothing we can do for Jesus, but yet he does everything for us.
 It’s all about him.
 Not about us.
 About what he is doing for us.
 He is mighty and powerful and promises to save us.

 All we need to do is have faith.